 Shelling beans are another precious commodity.
 Although they’re not terribly expensive (one pound cost me roughly €2/$2 in France), they do take a bit of preparation and I remember preparing a meal for a group which included a nice pile of fresh shelling beans as part of the main course.
 Then watching the plates come back into the kitchen with a majority of the hard-earned beans untouched.
 Merde!

-But in the late summer and fall, I buy shelling beans at my market.
-Perhaps the most famous in France are the haricot de Paimpol from Brittany, which are so esteemed, they have their own AOC status.
-Some have wild markings, like Borlotti beans, and you expect the cooked beans to have the same striations.
-But often they diminish when cooked.
+Fresh shelling beans make their appearances at the market in late summer and during the fall.
+In France, the most famous are the haricot de Paimpol from Brittany, which are so esteemed, they have their own AOC status.
+Some have wild markings, like Borlotti beans, which have lovely shades of red, rose, and white on the pods, and on the beans inside.

 Fresh Shelling Bean Salad

 You can use a favorite vinaigrette (about 1/4 cup, 60 ml) and perhaps include a chopped shallot to mix with the warm beans, too.
 A handful of fresh herbs is delightful, but I wait until the beans are cool to add them so they don’t lose their oomph.
 I enjoy them often tossed with good summer tomatoes and lots of fresh basil, or basil vinaigrette, which is pretty much my favorite summer salad.

 - 3 quarts (3l) of very lightly salted water

 - 1 pound (450 g) shelling beans, shucked

 - optional: a bay leaf, or a few branches of thyme or savory